Symptoms & Causes of Diabetes

 - Pacific Islanders

-Genes also can increase the risk of type 2 diabetes by increasing a person’s tendency to become overweight or obese.
+Genes also can increase the risk of type 2 diabetes by increasing a person’s tendency to become overweight or have obesity.

 What causes gestational diabetes?